 - Ultimately, this will improve both your CX and any efficiency metrics (like resolution times) because you are creating a perfect yin and yang vibe in your team, with automated efficiency (your bot’s job) and human empathy (your human agents’ job) working together to maximize value all around

-How do backend integrations work with our Ultimate virtual agent platform?
+How do backend integrations work with our customer support automation platform?

 “Every company has their own backend software.
 Some may use only one or two.
 Others, like Telia, a telecommunications company we work with, might use 50.
 Our framework lets us integrate into any BE system seamlessly.”